Kyle Wright, LMBT

-Clinical Massage Therapy and Structural Bodywork is a compilation reflecting my years of education, practice and instruction in the field of clinical massage therapy.
+Clinical / Medical Massage Therapy & Myo-Structural Bodywork is a compilation reflecting my years of education, practice and instruction in the field of clinical massage therapy.
 It is a product of the beliefs I share with so many others.
 One such belief is that students are entitled to superior education and individualized training so they may uphold, or excel beyond, the professional standards they continually pursue.

 The Florida SAB texts and curriculum are forward thinking and express my philosophy and interpretations of the neuromuscular and skeletal systems and their relation to the body’s structure and function.
 The text and graphics used at FloridaSAB are sequenced so the fundamentals are set as the basis upon which more advanced techniques are built.

-Rather than attempt to encompass a wide-range of massage techniques, our program focuses more deeply on certain aspects, such as Clinical Massage Therapy and Structural Bodywork and less on others.
+Rather than attempt to encompass a wide-range of massage techniques, our program focuses more deeply on certain aspects, such as Clinical / Medical Massage Therapy and Myo-Structural Bodywork and less on others.
 I came to write the curriculum material and school’s syllabus to assist the student’s educational development in learning and understanding a higher level approach to massage therapy and bodywork.